bug400/pyilper/README.md

 device over USB.
 The PIL-Box is connected to the HP-IL Loop.

-pyILPER is a program that reads incoming HP-IL frames from the PIL-Box, processes them by emulating some virtual HPIL devices, like a printer, a disk drive or a terminal and sends the processed frames back to the loop.
+pyILPER is a program that reads incoming HP-IL frames from the PIL-Box, processes them by emulating some virtual HP-IL devices, like a printer, a disk drive or a terminal and sends the processed frames back to the loop.